florencestow/training/README.md

 **Reverting a publish**

 * If you commit and publish a commit
 * And the right-click and revert commit, it will go back to the previous version and you can decide to publish this
 * But this will undo any changes you have made

+Broken sth rever